Z5T1/isidore/doc/query.md

     solo@han:ansible$ ansible-playbook site.yml -i /opt/isidore/bin/inventory

+Or to just list the contents of the inventory:

+    solo@han:ansible$ ansible-inventory -i /opt/isidore/bin/inventory --list

 ## 4. Printing the Isidore Configuration

 For backup and portability purposes, it is possible to print all of the Isidore